shakacode/react_on_rails_pro/docs/add-stream-and-interactivity-to-rsc-page.md

 http://localhost:3000/react_server_component_without_ssr
 ```

-When you open the page, you'll see the ReactServerComponent render immediately, followed by the "Loading..." fallback state from the Suspense component.
+When you open the page, you'll see the React Server Component render immediately, followed by the "Loading..." fallback state from the Suspense component.
 After a 1-second delay, the Posts component will render with the fetched data.
 This artificial delay helps demonstrate how React Server Components handle asynchronous operations and streaming:

 1. The page loads instantly with the ReactServerComponent.
 2. The Suspense fallback shows "Loading..." where the Posts will appear.